ethmth/pia-ip/README.md

 chmod +x pia-port-detect.sh
 ```

-Once you added the environment variables to the `.env` file, test the first script by running it while connected to PIA VPN with Port Forwarding enabled.
+Once you added the environment variables to the `.env` file, test the first script by running it.

 ```sh
 ./ipcheck.sh